 According to a recent Stonewall report, only 44% of LGBTQ+ employees believe that their senior management demonstrate a visible commitment to the fight for LGB equality all year round.
 This lowered to 28% when it came to visible support for the trans community specifically.

 So whilst some may be ‘rainbow fatigued’, how do we keep the conversation around equality alive?
 How do we continue the momentum and energy of Pride Season, and keep pushing for more?
 More inclusivity.
 More rights.
 More Allies.
 More Queer Leaders in positions of power and influence.

 Here are 8 key factors that we believe contribute to fulfilling inclusion, advocacy and allyship goals throughout the year, not just in the month of June...

 1. Include LGBTQ+ people in everything - yes, everything!

-This is pretty simple - it’s about creating an environment and culture where people feel welcome and as though they belong.
-Whether it’s being more inclusive with your policies or providing gender-neutral bathrooms, it’s important that people feel seen, heard and catered for.
+This is pretty simple - it’s about creating an environment and culture where people feel welcome, respected and valued.
+Whether it’s being inclusive with your policies or providing gender-neutral bathrooms, it’s important that people feel seen, heard and catered for.

 According to Stonewall, one in six trans people are still not being referred to by their preferred name and pronouns at work.
 So asking for someone’s pronouns in job interviews, or even adopting the practice of putting pronouns along with your name at the end of emails, is a very small but powerful step towards creating an inclusive space.